hawkinsd90/BouncePartyClubSite/docs/EMAIL_SYSTEM.md

 ---

-## SMS Message Templates

-Admins manage reusable SMS templates in the admin Message Templates tab.
-Templates are stored in the `sms_message_templates` table and can be selected when composing messages from the order detail view.

-Variable placeholders (e.g., customer name, event date, order ID) are substituted at send time.

----

-## Twilio Inbound (Webhook)
+## Twilio Inbound Webhook (`twilio-webhook`)

 Inbound SMS from customers is received by the `twilio-webhook` edge function.
 It:

-1. Validates the Twilio signature.
+1. **Validates** the `X-Twilio-Signature` header against the webhook URL and POST body using the Twilio Auth Token.
+Rejects any request with an invalid signature.
-2. Finds or creates an `sms_conversations` record for the sender's phone number.
+2. **Finds or creates** an `sms_conversations` record for the sender's phone number.
-3. Stores the message in `messages`.
+3. **Stores** the message in `messages` with `direction: 'inbound'`.
-4. Forwards the message content to the admin via SMS and email notification.
+4. **Forwards** the message content to the admin via SMS and email notification so they know a customer replied.

 The admin can reply from the order detail SMS conversation panel, which calls `send-sms-notification` directly.

+---

+## Twilio Delivery Status Callback (`twilio-status-callback`)

+Twilio calls this endpoint with delivery status updates for outbound messages:
+- `delivered` — message delivered successfully
+- `failed`, `undelivered` — delivery failed

+Failed deliveries can trigger a `notification_failures` entry and contribute to the consecutive failure counter monitored by the admin Notification Failures panel.